An EDI file (EDIFACT/IDOC/VDA/ANSIX12) is displayed according to the standard syntax directory

 The layout of a report is stored in a JRXML file.

-- Download: Design tool "Jaspersoft Studio" to develop JasperReports
+- Download: "Jaspersoft Studio" the design development environment for JasperReports

 - Wiki: Designing a Report with Jaspersoft Studio